Standard offer for Small ZRECs

 The program is available on a first-come, first-served basis.
-Sellers must register with NEPOOL Generation Information System and must apply to the Public Utilities Regulatory Authority (PURA) and be qualified as a RPS Class 1 generator.
+The utilities are required to conduct solicitations up to 6 years.
+Sellers must register with NEPOOL Generation Information System and must apply to the Public Utilities Regulatory Authority (PURA) and be qualified as an RPS Class 1 generator.
 Equipment must be located behind the meter and have a dedicated ZREC meter.
 Customers may not have received funding or grants for the system from the state's Clean Energy Finance and Investment Authority (although customers that have received low cost financing are eligible).